kevinwatson/rails-microservices-book/100-chapter-09.md

     tty: true
 ```

 Let's start and log into the builder container.
 We'll then run the Rails generate commands from the container, which will create two Rails apps.
-Because we've mapped a volume in the `.yml` file above, the files that are generated will be saved to the `~/projects/rails-book` directory.
+Because we've mapped a volume in the `.yml` file above, the files that are generated will be saved to the `rails-microservices-sample-code` directory.
 If we didn't map a volume, the files we generate would only exist inside the container, and each time we stop and restart the container they would need to be regenerated.
 Mapping a volume to a directory on the host computer's will serve files through the container's environment, which includes a specific version of Ruby, Rails and the gems we'll need to run our apps.

 ```console
 $ docker-compose -f docker-compose.builder.yml run builder bash